-We scan patients who take part in multi-centre drug trials led by Mount Vernon Cancer Centre, including innovative chemotherapy and immunotherapy, a type of treatment that users the body’s immune system to ward off cancer.Read about our research
+We scan patients who take part in multi-centre drug trials led by Mount Vernon Cancer Centre, including innovative chemotherapy and immunotherapy, a type of treatment that uses the body’s immune system to ward off cancer.

 We have links with several research centres, including the Royal Marsden, Guy’s and St Thomas’ Hospital, University College Hospital and the University of Hertfordshire, as well as leading companies in the health sciences industry in the UK and abroad.

 Case study: PET-NECK study leads to new NHS guidelines and better outcomes

 Medical research boosts survival rates and makes in particular cancer treatment kinder on people diagnosed in the future.
 See some of our research articles below: